Drone Anatomy

 2. Guide to DIY Drone Building

 Building your own drone, especially an FPV quadcopter, is a hands-on learning experience.
-While challenging, it's highly rewarding and gives you a deep understanding of each component's role 14.
+While challenging, it's highly rewarding and gives you a deep understanding of each component's role 14arrow-up-right.

 2.1.
 Planning Your Build